bullet-db/bullet-db.github.io/docs/backend/storm-architecture.md

 ![Bullet Storm Topology](../img/topology-4.svg)

 The components in [Architecture](../index.md#architecture) have direct counterparts here.
 The Query spouts reading from the PubSub layer using plugged-in PubSub consumers make up the Request Processor.
 The Filter bolts and your plugin for your source of data (shown here using plugged with both the DSL spouts and DSL bolts from [Bullet DSL](#dsl.md)) make up the Data Processor.
 The Join bolt, the Loop bolt and the Result bolt make up the Combiner.
-There are peripheral components such as the Loop Bolts, Tick Spouts or the Replay Bolts to handle metadata management in the topology.
+There are peripheral components such as the Loop bolts, Tick spouts or the Replay bolts to handle metadata management in the topology.

 The red colored lines are the path for the queries that come in through the PubSub, the blue is for the data from your data source and the orange is for metadata and loop-back signals used internally by the backend.
 The purple lines highlight the most important components where queries and data intermix (the Filter and Join bolts).